google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 ```

-In this case, the selector `.jumbotron` means "all HTML elements with the class `jumbotron`".
+In this case, the selector `.jumbotron` means "
+all HTML elements with the class `jumbotron`".

-While the **class** attribute can be used in any HTML element, a class like `jumbotron` will not format in the way you see on your site unless you have Bootstrap linked to your web page.
+While the **class** attribute can be used in any HTML element,
+a class like `jumbotron` will not format
+in the way you see on your site unless you have Bootstrap linked to your web page.

 Bootstrap also has classes that align elements: